TJHSST-Self-Driving-Cars/f1tenth_simulator_code/README.md

 ### Multi-Agent Racing

-To practice racing multiple Drivers against eachother, simply choose multiple Drivers!
+To practice racing multiple Drivers against each other, simply choose multiple Drivers!
 You may choose up to 4 drivers, but in practice the simulator will usually run very slowly if you choose more than 2.
 You may race the same Driver against itself by choosing it twice.
 If you try racing GapFollower against itself, you will find that it is not good at multi-agent racing!

 Here's how we would race GapFollower against SimpleDriver: